 The bottom line?
 Ecommerce fraud is something you can’t afford to turn a blind eye to.
 After all, it’s not just a threat to your profits but your brand image.
 If customers don’t feel they can pay securely through your website, they won’t trust you.
 Once you lose that consumer confidence, it’s extremely difficult to win back.

-Below, we’ll unpack the state of payment security in 2022, starting with the most common types of ecommerce fraud.
+Below, we’ll unpack the state of payment security, starting with the most common types of ecommerce fraud.
 We’ll also offer actionable advice for protecting your customers, your website,

 Most Common Types of Ecommerce Fraud

 As the world of ecommerce expands and evolves, so too do its villains.
 So over the last few years, it’s not only the number of fraudulent

 From pharming and account takeovers to friendly and silent fraud (not to mention

 Pharming is a type of ecommerce fraud in which fraudsters redirect web users (without their knowledge or consent) to a fraudulent website.
 This website might look and feel like the one the customer intended to reach, but with a key